lb930/AWS/Youtube API Cron Job/readme.md

 ## Starting and stopping the database

 In order to minimise costs, the database is only briefly active to ingest data from csv files.
-[Start RDS](https://github.com/lb930/AWS/blob/main/Youtube%20API%20Cron%20Job/Start-RDS-Lambda/lambda_function.py) and [Stop RDS](https://github.com/lb930/AWS/blob/main/Youtube%20API%20Cron%20Job/Stop-RDS-Lambda/lambda_function.py) have been scheduled as cron job.
+[Start RDS](https://github.com/lb930/AWS/blob/main/Youtube%20API%20Cron%20Job/Start-RDS-Lambda/lambda_function.py) and [Stop RDS](https://github.com/lb930/AWS/blob/main/Youtube%20API%20Cron%20Job/Stop-RDS-Lambda/lambda_function.py) have been scheduled as cron jobs.
 A detailed tutorial can be found [here](https://www.totalcloud.io/blog/how-to-schedule-rds-instances-with-an-aws-lambda-function) or [here](https://www.sqlshack.com/automatically-start-stop-an-aws-rds-sql-server-using-aws-lambda-functions/).

 ## Youtube API

 [youtube.py](https://github.com/lb930/AWS/blob/main/Youtube%20API%20Cron%20Job/Youtube-API-Lambda/youtube.py) does the heavy lifting of calling the API and retrieving channel ID, channel name, views, subscribers and video count from the official Youtube API.
 The script generates a new csv file every day which is stored on S3.
-The function is called in the lamda handler which runs once a day.
+The function is called in the Lambda handler which runs once a day.

 ## S3 to MySQL database ingestion.